MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/reference/metadata-address-retval.md

  The ID of the method this return value is for.

  `dwCorType`\
  The base type of return value.
-This is a value from the `CorElementType` enumeration defined in the [!INCLUDE[dnprdnshort](../../../code-quality/includes/dnprdnshort_md.md)] SDK corhdr.h file.
+This is a value from the `CorElementType` enumeration defined in the .NET Framework SDK corhdr.h file.

  `dwSigSize`\
  The size of the return value signature (as stored in `rgSig`).